 If your child gets stuck, return to the key question for their entrepreneurial journey: “What can I make with my own hands that others might enjoy?”

 The Children’s Business Fair was originally developed in 2007 by Acton Academy – an organisation based in Austin, Texas.
 Acton believes in the power of work and entrepreneurship to improve self-esteem and build strong communities.

-After several successful fairs, founders Jeff and Laura Sandefer gave others the opportunity others to host their own fairs.
-Children’s Business Fairs have since spread all over the US and around the word.
+After several successful fairs, founders Jeff and Laura Sandefer gave others the opportunity for others to host their own fairs.
+Children’s Business Fairs have since spread all around the world.